rezabmirzaei/db-demo/README.md

 * `.\mvnw spring-boot:run`

-If done correctly, this should run the application and you should see it connect to the database:
+If done correctly, this runs the application and you will see it connect to the local database:

 ![Success!](images/local_connection_success.png?raw=true "Local connection success!")

 #### Docker

-Create an image of the application and push it to your Docker Hub account (used later for deployment to Azure):
+Create an image of the application and push it to your Docker Hub account (used later for deployment to Azure).
+Open a terminal and from the root folder of the project, run:

 * `docker build -t <YOUR_DOCKER_USERNAME>/db-demo .`
 * `docker push <YOUR_DOCKER_USERNAME>/db-demo`

-## Setup on Azure
+## PostgreSQL on Azure with access from local machine

 This part assumes you have an active [Azure account](https://portal.azure.com/) and a valid [subscription](https://learn.microsoft.com/en-us/dynamics-nav/how-to--sign-up-for-a-microsoft-azure-subscription).